-It seems like every month we’re seeing new product updates to mobile OS systems, how people can ‘see’ a new purchase buys through the lens of AR and VR but above all, there is a trend where consumers are expecting more and more seamless user experiences and they’re not forgiving when you don’t provide it in 6 seconds or less.
+It seems like every month we’re seeing new product updates to mobile OS systems, how people can ‘see’ a new purchase buys through the lens of AR and VR but above all, there is a trend where consumers are expecting more and more seamless user experiences and they’re not forgiving when you don’t provide it in 6 seconds

 The jury is still out on whether the dark mode experience is actually a ‘better’ one both aesthetically and healthwise but with its launch on both Android and iOS users are using apps who have the functionality more and more often.
 Slashdot ran a poll with the question “Do you use 'Dark Mode' on your phone or computer?” with 68% of respondents saying Yes when it’s available.
 Let’s remember why dark mode was created.
 According to uxdesign.cc, Apple decided to launch dark mode to:

 Basis the above, make sure to consider your dark vs. light design modifications in a meaningful way as true effective design for this feature will not come from a simple conversion of the white design to the black background interface.